 - 1. Slot - 2.
-Retainer - 3.
-Insert the wheel axle from the right-hand side, and then install the washer and the axle nut. - 4.
-Lower the front wheel so that it is on the ground. - 5.
-Tighten the axle nut to the specified torque.
+Retainer - Insert the wheel axle from the right-hand side, and then install the washer and the axle nut. - 4.
+Lower the front wheel so that it is on the ground, and then put the sidestand down. - Tighten the axle nut to the specified torque.